pnutus/geometric-algebra/README.md

 Geometric Algebra
 =================

 A library for Geometric Algebra calculations in Haskell.
+Built for understanding, not speed.

 Installation
 ------------